fig-x/fig-x-data/ReadMe.md

     "year": 2024,
     "month": 6,
     "nickname": "themachine"
-},
+}
 ```

-To add a person, just copy-add a similar entry, and also upload a headshort to `people/`.
+To add a person, copy-add a similar entry to the json and upload a headshort to `people/`.
 The aspect ratio should be 1:1.
-Make sure the resolution is not too small nor too large.
+Make sure the resolution is not too small or too large.

 - If you don't have a field, you could leave it as `null` or `""`.